Blog

 As the Big Data landscape has changed, comparing Apache Hadoop vs. Cloudera and their commercial platform is a worthwhile exercise.
 Do enterprise teams still need Cloudera for their Big Data stack management or can they save by independently managing their Apache Hadoop implementation?

-In this blog, we'll take a close look at the value of the Cloudera platform's software bundle, proprietary tools, and cloud-hosting services.
-We’ll also explore Cloudera alternativesfor organizations that would prefer to not migrate to the cloud and want the freedom to decide where and how to manage their data infrastructure.
+In this blog, we'll take a close look at the value of the Cloudera platform's software bundle, proprietary tools, and cloud-hosting services and compare it to open source alternatives that may be appealing for organizations rethinking their Big Data strategy.

 Note: In this blog, references to the Cloudera platform are meant to encompass both the Cloudera Data Platform (CDP) and the legacy product, Cloudera Distribution of Hadoop (CDH).